 Microsoft Inspire is their annual showcase business event for their IT partners like Kinetics.
 We’ve been attending this conference in the US for many years.
-Normally we’d be in US this week to learn, share, network and grow with new ideas, new inspiration and new.
-Better ways of solving our client’s challenges with the latest IT solutions.
+Normally we’d be in the US this week to learn, share, network and grow with new ideas, new inspiration and new and better ways of solving our client’s challenges with the latest IT solutions.

 So, a few quick highlights from day 1:

 Phrase of the day “Compressed Transformation” That really resonates!

 Windows 365 – in some ways this is an evolution of remote desktop that we’ve been using to share traditional software applications remotely from remote servers.

 Under Windows 365, we can set up and move applications to cloud based servers, set up the remote desktop from the cloud, and then access it on demand from anywhere on any device – for example Windows on your iPad.
 I particularly like the way you can move from one device to another and have each device pick up exactly where you left off.
 The only question is how these virtual windows sessions interact with some of the peripherals of hardware differences of the device you are using at the time.

 Azure keeps developing new products.
 We’ve been using Azure Lighthouse recently as a solution for helping us manage our client’s Azure implementations to help keep them secure, reliable and minimise costs.
 Now we have something called Azure Arc to help us extend Azure across more platforms in the hybrid cloud, from on-premise, third party or Microsoft’s own data centres.
 I was really interested in Azure Synapse as a new database evolution that reimagines how we can store, connect and present data, especially applying AI to gain insights into the trends that might not otherwise have appreciated.